tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-6
 how:
   content1: >-
-    We are composed of unique problem solvers that approach your needs from an unconventional but effective perspective.
     Because we possess expertise in a broad array of different fields, we are able to dissect issues from an open-minded angle that optimizes success.
+    Evolving with the technology is what we prioritize at Sprinter.
+Recognizing the fact that new technology can be both scary and sexy, we use our resources to acquaint your business with the power of modern software.
   content2: >-
     Do you feel like your business is lacking something, but don’t specifically know what?
 Do you recognize that your company could be better, but don’t know how?
 These are two questions that our team of highly-skilled experts are trained to answer.
 With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
-  content3: >
+  content3: >-
+    Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
-    We train in sprints to help your business run the marathon.
-Our entire process starts with a simple conversation.
+    The entire process starts with a simple conversation.
 This is rooted in our belief that developing a relationship with our clients is just as important as developing the software.
-That’s why we conduct a mandatory consultation before creating or offering any tech-based solutions.
-This method of consulting before creating is what separates us from our competitors and ensures you receive only the best results.
-Evolving with the technology is what we prioritize at Sprinter.
 We believe many businesses are tapping into only a small portion of their potential.
-This is due to the lack of knowledge on new and available technology.
-Recognizing the fact that new technology can be both scary and sexy, we use our resources to acquaint your business with the power of modern software.
+This is due to their lack of knowledge on new and available technology.
   header: How We Do It
   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
 imageB:
   alt: how
   image: /img/consulting-2.jpg